Ayush7433/Expense-Tracker/PROJECT.md

 - `cors`: Express middleware to enable Cross-Origin Resource Sharing.
 - `multer`: Middleware for handling `multipart/form-data` (file uploads).
 - `imagekit`: Official ImageKit Node.js SDK for cloud image storage.
+- `@google/genai`: Official Google Gemini SDK, used for natural-language expense parsing.

 ## Security Considerations

 - **Authentication**: JWT-based stateless authentication protects user sessions.
 - **Passwords**: Passwords are hashed securely using `bcrypt` before storage.
 They are never returned in queries (`select: false`).
 The show/hide visibility toggle on password fields is purely a client-side UI convenience and has no effect on how passwords are transmitted or stored.
-- **Authorization**: `authMiddleware` protects private routes, decoding the JWT to ensure users only access their own data — including budgets and exports, which are always scoped to `req.user._id`.
+- **Authorization**: `authMiddleware` protects private routes, decoding the JWT to ensure users only access their own data — including budgets, exports, and AI parsing requests, which are always scoped to `req.user._id` or otherwise gated behind a valid session.
+- **AI Input Handling**: User-supplied free text is sent to the Gemini API for parsing, but the model's output is never trusted or persisted blindly — the server validates the category against a fixed enum, rejects invalid/non-positive amounts outright, and falls back sensibly on ambiguous dates or missing titles.
+Parsed results are never auto-saved; they always require explicit user confirmation via the standard expense form.
 - **CORS**: Enabled on the server to manage cross-origin requests; currently unrestricted by origin (see Deployment section for the tradeoff).
 - **File Uploads**: Multer uses memory storage (no disk writes) and the file buffer is passed directly to ImageKit, reducing server-side file exposure.
 - **Database Network Access**: MongoDB Atlas allows connections from any IP (`0.0.0.0/0`) to accommodate Render's dynamic egress IPs; access is still gated by the credentials in `MONGO_URI`.